-Tom Truxillo is a facilitator for our Stillbirth and Early Infant Loss support groups.
+Tom Truxillo is a facilitator for our Stillbirth and Early Infant Loss and Pregnancy After Loss support groups.

 Tom and Erin suffered through years of infertility before conceiving their first child through IVF.
 Tragically, their daughter Hailey was stillborn a month shy of her due date.
 After the loss Tom and Erin participated in a KinderMourn support group for grieving parents.
 Tom will be eternally grateful for the support that KinderMourn provided and hopes that every bereaved parent is able to find help following a loss.
 While they still lived in Charlotte, Tom stayed involved with KinderMourn by speaking in grief workshops, serving as a mentor for newly bereaved parents, and participating in fundraising events.

 Tom is a Portfolio Manager for AIG’s Public Fixed Income group.
 After graduating with a B.S in Business Administration from Carnegie Mellon University, he began his career working for an Aerospace and Defense consulting firm in Bethesda, MD.
 After a few years, he decided to pursue his MBA and change his career path.
 His more than 10 year career in Investment Banking and Asset Management began after he received his M.B.A from the University of Maryland and started working for an investment bank in Charlotte, NC.

 Becky is a manager for a small Japanese not for profit in Manhattan.
 She lived in Japan for 3 years following her undergrad at Lehigh University.
 After living in Japan she spent a year in Australia on a working holiday visa.
 Upon returning to the US she wanted to maintain her connection with Japan and contribute to the US-Japan partnership, thus her current position.